anandramdeo-df/DF-SDK-Guides/pythonApis.md

 			]
 			}

-		**2. If the document has front and back both image like identity card.
-So the request structure as below:-**
+		2. If the document has front and back both image like identity card.
+So the request structure as below:-

 			Request Body: